 - regulation and monitoring of registered agencies

-The Minister for Finance, Hon Robin Scott, has portfolio responsibility for the Registrar within the Andrews Government.
+The Assistant Treasurer, Hon Robin Scott, has portfolio responsibility for the Registrar within the Andrews Government.

-In practice the Registrar manages the regulatory system on a day-to-day basis through the office of the Housing Registrar and briefs the Minister on matters of significant importance.
+In practice the Registrar manages the regulatory system on a day-to-day basis through the office of the Housing Registrar and briefs the Assistant Treasurer on matters of significant importance.

 The Registrar is supported in decisions about use of powers by an independent Registrar’s Advisory Panel.